brontosaurusrex/brontosaurusrex.github.io/_posts/2017-08-07-i-don-t-care-public-license-idcpl.md

     Yes you can.

-Example: This Work is published under 'Yes You Can 0' license.
+Example: This Work is published under 'Yes You Can 0' permissive license.

 ## YYC1

     Yes you can, but with another name and don't mention me.

+Example: This Work is published under 'Yes You Can 1, but do NOT mention me' permissive license.

 ## YYC2

     Yes you can, but you should mention me.

+Example: This Work is published under 'Yes You Can 2, but do credit me and other authors' permissive license.

 ## YYC3